kepbod/ivim/README.md

 **CTAGS**

  * Ctags generates an index (or tag) file of language objects found in source files that allows these items to be quickly and easily located by a text editor or other utility.
 I recommend you to use [Exuberant Ctags](http://ctags.sourceforge.net/)

+## Notes

+ * This configuration refers to many other vim configurations, so there may be some unavoidable errors in it, but I have tried my best to make it work well.
+If you have any questions, please feel free to contact me!
+Thanks!

 ## Plugin List